melvnl/melvinliu.com/data/blog/what-is-it-like-to-work-at-bukalapak.md

 ### Note

 This blog is purely my personal opinion combined with tip-off from anonymous resource in [FOMO app](https://fomo.id/), I highly recommend you to do your own research.
+If you have any questions, you can leave a message below by Sign In with your GitHub account 😉